CUNY-CL/yoyodyne-pretrained/README.md

 #### Seeding

-Setting the `seed_everything:` argument to some value ensures a reproducible experiment.
+Setting the `seed_everything:` argument to some fixed value ensures a reproducible experiment (modulo hardware non-determism).

 #### Model architecture